philipjsweet/D10_calculator/README.md

 # D10_calculator
-This Rmarkdown takes in raw CFU data with attached descriptors and determines the D10 value
+This Rmarkdown takes in raw CFU data with attached descriptors and determines the D10 value.
+To do so, the survival of each plate is determined relative to the mean of counts of respective biological replicate sham.
+A table of the mean survival is produced along with a graphical summary.
+A log model is then fit to predict the survival using the dose.
+The survival at 200Gy is then found.
+The D10 must be manually solved for.
+Finally, a summary plot is produced showing the mean survival percents, the fit line, and the D10.